 We love our sturdy second hand cast iron cookware (and use it daily!), but it’s not for everyone.

 Pros: We love the way cast iron leaves some foods nice and crispy, or with a caramelized finish.
 It offers superior heat distribution and retention when cooking.
 This material can easily and safely go from stovetop directly into the oven.
 A nicely seasoned cast iron pan will last forever and food won’t stick to it.
 Never wash cast iron pans with soap.
 Simply rinse and scour with these awesome stainless steel scrubbers, then wipe clean after each use.
 We have purchased all of our cast iron cookware second hand at great prices.
 If you can find older brands, like Griswold, you’ll get all the benefits of cast iron without all the weight.
 Cooking on cast iron can even add extra iron to your diet, which is helpful for people deficient in this mineral.
-Tip: used cast iron pans are typically well seasoned and ready for use!
+Tip: used cast iron pans are usually well seasoned and ready for use!

 Check out this article for more of our thoughts and tips on using cast iron in your kitchen.